adhi2k/QRdecomposition/README.md

 ## Program:
 ### Gram-Schmidt Method
 ```
-Program to QR decomposition using the Gram-Schmidt method
+#Program to QR decomposition using the Gram-Schmidt method
-Developed by: your name : A.Divyadharshini
+#Developed by: your name : Adhithya K
-RegisterNumber: 22002825
+#RegisterNumber: 2305002001

 import numpy as np